Vivo's X21 with underscreen fingerprint sensor gets global launch

 The processor isn't the highest-end Snapdragon 845 either.
 But the Qualcomm Snapdragon 660 should be speedy enough for almost everything you can throw at it.

-Rounding things off are Vivo's standard features for its rear dual-cameras.
-It has features that will make you look better while taking selfies and AI scene recognition.
+Rounding things off are Vivo's standard features for its rear dual-cameras such as one that makes you look better while taking selfies and AI scene recognition.
 The phone will also have 6GB RAM and 128GB of onboard storage.

 Quick specs